Table of Contents

 Like the other parts of the digestive system, the esophagus is mainly controlled by the autonomous/enteric nerve system, with the assistance of the parasympathetic and sympathetic nervous systems.

 The sympathetic innervation occurs through post-ganglionic sympathetic fibres from the:

 - stellate ganglion the sympathetic trunk in the chest and the

-- Ganglia thoracica II-V (the post-ganglionic fibres of which extend into the plexus oesophageus)
+- Thoracic Ganglia II-V (the post-ganglionic fibres of which extend into the esophageal plexus)

-Activation of the sympathetic nervous system causes inhibition of secretion of the oesophageal glands.
+Activation of the sympathetic nervous system causes inhibition of secretion of the esophageal glands.

-The parasympathetic innervation carries over in the upper esophageal segment of the n. laryngeus recurrens, and the lower portion of the esophagus is supplied by the n. vagus.
+The parasympathetic innervation carries over in the upper esophageal segment of the recurrent laryngeal nerve, and the lower portion of the esophagus is supplied by the vagus nerve.

-Beneath the bifurcatio tracheae, the left and right vagal trunks merge into the plexus oesophageus, from which the trunci vagales proceed in a distal manner, and pass through the hiatus oesophageales together with the esophagus.
+Beneath the bifurcation of the trachea, the left and right vagal trunks merge into the esophageal plexus, from which the vagal trunks proceed in a distal manner, and pass through the esophageal hiatus together with the esophagus.

 Activation of the parasympathetic nervous system induces increase in gland secretion and heightened peristalsis.

 Afferent fibres containing the viscerosensory information of pain and stretching reach the brain from the esophagus through the recurrent laryngeal and vagus nerves.

 When resting, the esophageal muscles are exposed to greater longitudinal pressure, and the lumen is closed.
 (Resting pressure between 10-30 mmHg)